What Is LastSyncTime in Skyvia Replication?

 • LastSyncTime acts as a memory checkpoint for incremental data movement.

-• It’s updated only on success, ensuring data integrity.
+• It is updated only on success, ensuring data integrity.

 • It helps Skyvia optimize performance, reduce API calls, and prevent duplicate loads.